 - Go inside yourself and ask, “what would I be feeling right now”

 - Express your empathy through a statement such as

 Empathizing with your teen’s feelings helps them to be more aware, and makes you a safe place for emotional discussion.

 Seek Professional Help:

-Sometimes, all of our best efforts do not have the impact we hope for and it is necessary to seek professional help.
-Reaching out to your primary medical provider is a good place to start.
+Sometimes, all of our best efforts do not have the impact we hope for and it is necessary to seek professional help, that is why we provide counseling for teens in Quincy, IL..
+You may start by reaching out to your primary medical provider.
 Most practitioners can provide an initial screening for depression and suggest trusted resources for mental health services.
 Professional Counselors (LCPC) are specifically trained and licensed by their respective states to provide treatment for depression.
 It can be unsettling but a professional counselor can accurately diagnose the problem and provide individualized treatment to meet the needs or your teen.
 The best counselors create a strong sense of safety for their clients.
 They develop specific goals and openly discuss treatment strategies.